cba85/telegram-wiptimelinebot/README.md

 ## Requirements

--   A PostgreSQL server _(I've chosen PostgreSQL to deploy my app on Heroku)_
+-   A PostgreSQL or MySQL server
 -   A Telegram bot (create your own bot using Telegram's BotFather and grab your TOKEN)

 ## Install